CMB spectral distortions as solutions to the Boltzmann equations: Inhomogeneous distortion

-Thanks to (\ref{convo:sub}), the main part of $y_0(\eta_f,k)$ is completely the same form with the homogeneous component previously evaluated, for example, in~\cite{Chluba:2012gq}.
+where dots imply the higher order multipole components.
+The first term in r.h.s. of (\ref{S_0}) is heat conduction from baryons, and the second one is shear viscosity.
+For the higher order multipoles, we have $- n_{\rm e}\sigma_{\rm T} ay_l$, which suppresses growing of $y_l$ by isotropization due to the Thomson scattering.
+The main part of $y_0(\eta,k)$ is entirely the same form with the homogeneous component previously evaluated, for example, in~\cite{Chluba:2012gq}.
 This is reasonable since the monopole and homogeneous part are not distinguishable before horizon entry.